Anson-Zhao/FBLA_MAD_2025/README.md

 ```sh
 flutter --version
 ```
--If you have previously installed Flutter, please update to the newest version by running the following command:
+- If you have previously installed Flutter, please update to the newest version by running the following command:
 ```bach
 flutter upgrade
 ```